 Acting wrongly may render your router completely useless ("brick it").
 Furthermore, the installation of Tomato on your router, may void the manufacturer's warranty.

 Many routers are suitable for alternative firmware.
 The best choice is Tomato or its offspring Tomato RAF and Tomato by Shibby (better than DD-WRT).

 With Tomato and Tomato RAF / Shibby, you have a tremendous lot of tweaking possibilities, much more so than with the standard firmware of your router.
 Plus Tomato and Tomato RAF / Shibby are entirely free, so no costs involved!

 original Tomato is only fit for a few routers, and active development has stopped in 2010.
 Luckily, there are several forks of Tomato that are being developed actively.
-Those forks support a lot more routers; more about that later.
+Those forks support a lot more routers, including many modern ones; more about that later.

 You can get it here.

 Note: select Tomato_1_28 and not Tomato_1_28_ND.
 The New Driver wasn't very stable, at least not back in 2010, when the development of the original Tomato halted.